ygitore/harry_potter/README.md

 # Core JavaScript Review

-## The Hairy Potter - Part I
+## The Hairy Potter

 In this exercise, your task to build a workflow for making, and firing pottery, and then determining if it should be sold at a craft show.
+Then you will display the pottery to be sold in the DOM.

 ## Making Pottery at the Wheel